kredati/cin2999f19/reverse_timeline.md

 A normative solid tenure case at a research institution is often understood to be “a book and five articles.”
 That said, you may find exceptions to this:
 * Some institutions will allow for an “articles” case, if you don’t want to write a book.
 If you’re content to get tenure at those institutions, write lots of essays: two per year, instead of one per year.
 * A good rule of thumb for ongoing productivity with a book-and-articles case is a new essay every year.
 That said, that level of productivity can be difficult-to-impossible to maintain while you are also writing books.
 Don’t sweat yearly production goals so long as you are making progress and are generally up to snuff on the timeline below.
+* Note that to meet these standards of productivity, you will end up writing essays that are not from the book and not from the second book project.
+This is a good thing!
+They may actually lead you to your second project.
+Staying interested in things that aren't on the straight-and-narrow is a very good idea, and shows depth & range as a scholar.
+That said, they should not be totally from left field.
+Possibilities for this work include: unrevised seminar papers from grad school; études in which you play out a theme or problem from your book in relation to a different case; trying to develop the problems you discover, but do not solve, in the book; or, simply, new ideas that don't (yet, ever) come together as a project.
+Make sure some of your work reading is undirected, organized by curiosity and sense of discovery.
+Use your teaching and your time at conferences to learn how to become fascinated by things.
 * Some institutions (the Ivy League especially but not only) has substantially higher standards of productivity (two books!), and sometimes longer tenure tracks to match (nine years!).
 They will also typically match these with comparatively greater resources.
 And: they will demand you meet standards not only of quantity (books just count as long as they’re with “good enough” presses) but also of quality (do _we_, your colleagues, think your work is _good enough_).
 * Most institutions, however, have _lower_ standards of productivity for tenure than research-intensive institutions.
 This, however, does not mean you should plan for those lower standards.
 I understand this is deeply perverse.
 However, If you wish to be mobile at all during your tenure track, changing positions to an institution that is more to your liking on some dimension (atmosphere, students, program, prestige, location, teaching load, and so on), you will have to maintain the normative standard of productivity to be competitive on the job market—which is the R1 tenure case.
 You will be competing for any faculty position with people who hit this level of research output.
 Teaching loads increase as you descend the prestige scale, so this schedule may become impractical or unworkable; that does not, perversely, make it any less normative to the job market.
 You will have to make your own bargains with what gives when you are teaching three or four courses per semester, and/or through summers.
 * Finally, a note on standards of quality: I believe (and this really is my own full opinion, others do differ on this count) that we are at the point where the quantity of research output cannot increase for most normal human persons while maintaining the standards of quality.
 From my position—recently tenured, less recently on the job market, having served on a search committee in the past year, having mentored a few students into tenure-track jobs, and so on—it does not seem especially desirable or valuable to overshoot this level of productivity, especially if you’re not producing the best research you can.
-(A former student of mine wrote a book before he landed a tenure-track job, and the department that’s hiring him is requiring him to write a second book to get tenure.
+(A former student of mine wrote a book before they landed a tenure-track job, and the department that hired them is requiring them to write a second book to get tenure.
 “Overproduction” can really hurt.)
 Once you hit this standard, you should apply yourself to increase the quality of your work—the writing, the conceptual ambition, the depth of archival work, &c.

 ### The tenure-track faculty timeline
 #### Year 6: The tenure case